-The term "beneficial owner" is not correctly understood at national level for it refers to those directing NPOs, and its use has had a chilling effect as it gives the impression that board members of public benefit organisations own or benefit personally from the organisation.
+The term "beneficial owner" is not correctly understood at national level.
+Where it refers to those directing NPOs (board members or executive staff), its use has had a chilling effect as it gives the impression that board members of public benefit organisations own or benefit personally from the organisation.
 The wording "beneficial owner", along with the privacy and data concerns, is discouraging qualified potential candidates from joining the Boards of NPOs and public benefit foundations.